Mirziyo-uzb/Number-Guessing-Game-Player-vs-Computer-/README.md

-# Number Guessing Game (Player vs Computer)

-This is a simple interactive Python game where both the player and the computer try to guess a number within a given range.

-The project was created as part of my journey into programming and computer science, focusing on logical thinking and problem-solving rather than just syntax.

----

-## 🎮 How the Game Works

-The game has two parts:

-1. **Player guesses the number**
-   - The computer randomly selects a number.
-   - The player tries to guess it.
-   - The program gives hints: greater or smaller.

-2. **Computer guesses the number**
-   - The player thinks of a number.
-   - The computer guesses it using a narrowing range strategy.
-   - The player provides feedback: greater, less, or correct.

-After both rounds, the program compares attempts and declares a winner.

----

-## 🧠 Concepts Used

-- Python functions
-- Loops (`while`)
-- Conditional statements (`if / elif / else`)
-- Random number generation
-- Basic algorithmic thinking
-- User input and interaction

----

-## 🚀 What I Learned

-- How to break a program into logical functions
-- How to control program flow using conditions and loops
-- How simple algorithms can reduce the number of attempts
-- The importance of clear user interaction in console programs

----

-## 🔧 Possible Improvements (Future Versions)

-- Add input validation to prevent crashes
-- Replace random computer guessing with binary search
-- Add difficulty levels
-- Improve user interface and messages

----

-## ▶️ How to Run

-1. Make sure Python is installed
-2. Run the script:
+🕹️ How the Game Works

+The game consists of two rounds:

+1️⃣ Player Guesses the Number

+The computer randomly chooses a number between 1 and a given limit.

+The player tries to guess the number.

+After each guess, the program gives a hint:

+The number is greater

+The number is smaller

+The number of attempts is counted.

+2️⃣ Computer Guesses the Number

+The player thinks of a number within the same range.

+The computer tries to guess it.

+The player gives feedback:

+G → the correct number is greater

+L → the correct number is smaller

+R → the guess is correct

+The computer narrows the range after each attempt.

+🏆 Winner

+After both rounds, the program compares the number of attempts and announces the winner.

+🧠 Concepts Used

+Python functions

+Loops (while)

+Conditional statements (if / elif / else)

+Random number generation

+User input and output

+Basic algorithmic thinking

+📚 What I Learned From This Project

+How to break a program into smaller logical functions

+How loops and conditions control program flow

+How simple algorithms can reduce guessing attempts

+How to design interactive console programs

+The importance of writing readable and structured code

+🔧 Future Improvements

+Add input validation to prevent incorrect input

+Use a binary search strategy for smarter computer guessing

+Add difficulty levels (easy, medium, hard)

+Improve user interface and messages

+Convert the game into a graphical version

+▶️ How to Run the Project

+Make sure Python is installed on your system

+Clone this repository

+Run the program: